alterway/formations/cours/cloud/cloud.en.md

 Starting an instance with its root disk on a **volume**

-- Root disk data peristence
+- Root disk data persistence
 - Gets similar to classical server

 ### Object storage